Gokay2705/Clarusway.AWS.Work.Shop/04-Devops/projects/501-microservices-ci-cd-pipeline/README.md

 * Create an `A` record of `petclinic.clarusway.us` in your hosted zone (in our case `clarusway.us`) using AWS Route 53 domain registrar and bind it to your `petclinic cluster`.

-* Configure TLS(SSL) certificate for `petclinic003.clarusway.us` using `cert-manager` on petclinic K8s cluster with the following steps.
+* Configure TLS(SSL) certificate for `petclinic.clarusway.us` using `cert-manager` on petclinic K8s cluster with the following steps.

 * Log into Jenkins Server and configure the `kubectl` to connect to petclinic cluster by getting the `Kubeconfig` file from Rancher and save it as `$HOME/.kube/config` or set `KUBECONFIG` environment variable.